t4ol1n/tif/examples/README.txt

-TIF Examples
+﻿TIF Examples
 ===============================================================================

 jaxrs-jms-http
-   Publishing and using the same jaxrs implmentation using http and jms
+   Publishing and using the same jaxrs implmentation with both http and jms

 jaxws-jms
    Publishing and using a CXF JAX-WS service using SOAP/JMS

-spring-security
+Spring-security
-   Securing Camel routes and CXF endpoints using spring security
+   Securing Camel routes and CXF endpoints using Spring security

 blueprint
-    Deploy Camel routes using a simple blueprint descriptor
+   Deploying Camel routes using a simple blueprint descriptor

 Getting Help
 ===============================================================================

-If the examples don�t work as expected or you have problem adapting them to your projects do not hesitate to ask for help.
+If the examples don't work as expected or you have problem adapting them to your projects do not hesitate to ask for help.

 Talend provides free support on the CXF and Camel mailing lists, irc channels and on the Talend Forums.